 I am by no means a poor man, but I work for a living.
 I have a good job and together with Mika our combined incomes allow us to live comfortably.
-As nice as it would be to have my clothes tailored on Savile Row, and my shotguns custom designed by Churchill, Cogswell & Harrison and Purdey, I rather contentedly buy my clothes off the rack at Mark’s Work Wearhouse and my shotguns from retailers such as Sail and LeBaron Outdoor Products.
-My first shotgun was a Savage single shot, 16 gauge, hammerless, with a 2 3/4 chamber, a 28 inch barrel and full choke.
+As nice as it would be to have my clothes tailored on Savile Row, and my shotguns custom-designed by Churchill, Cogswell & Harrison and Purdey, I rather contentedly buy my clothes off the rack at Mark’s Work Wearhouse and my shotguns from retailers such as Sail and LeBaron Outdoor Products.
+My first shotgun was a Savage single shot, 16 gauge, hammerless, with a 2 3/4 chamber, a 28-inch barrel and full choke.
 It belonged to my father.
 I have a fleeting memory of the day he purchased it at a gun shop in Baltimore, Maryland in 1965.
 I was four years old at the time.
 I remember him talking to the proprietor of the gun shop, then the proprietor wrapping the shotgun in brown paper.
 My dad paid $49.00 for the gun.
 My dad enjoyed gunning for cottontail rabbits in the 1960s.
-He used this gun masterfully on his rabbit hunts with my uncle John in the countryside outside Kingston, Ontario.
+He used this gun masterfully on his rabbit hunts he took with my uncle in the countryside outside Kingston, Ontario.
 When I turned 14, my dad offered me the gun and I happily accepted it.

 I shot my first grouse with this gun.
 It was in Limerick Forest.
 We were driving along a forest road when a grouse ran in front of us.
 We stopped, got out and walked into the area we had seen the grouse run.
 As it happens, there was a covey of grouse and multiple flushes, most unseen.
 I was getting frustrated, when another grouse flushed, this time it appeared in a gap between clumps of cedars.
 I mounted the gun and fired, a snap shot, and did not see the grouse fall.
 My dad asked if it was I who had fired the shot and I said yes.
 I walked to the gap where I had seen the grouse and there, just beyond, on the ground was my first grouse.
 I sure was excited.
-“Dad, I got a grouse… I got a grouse!,” I exclaimed.
-While it was nice my first grouse was taken on the wing, thereafter most grouse I shot in the next few years were ground swatted.
+“Dad, I got a grouse… I got a grouse!”
+I exclaimed.
+While it was nice my first grouse was taken on the wing, after that most grouse I shot in the next few years were ground swatted.

 My next shotgun was a beautiful Browning skeet gun: 12 gauge, over and under, with 2 3/4 inch chambers, 26 inch barrels and choked skeet and skeet.
 I bought it in a private sale in the summer of 1977 with some of my summer earnings.
 I got it for $200.00, or as a local hunter and outdoor writer told me when he saw the gun, “you stole this for $200.00.”
 I shot my first duck and my first woodcock with this gun and it came to be my primary upland gun for many years.
 Memorable moments in the uplands with this gun include the time I was out with one of my hunting buddies and my first Brittany, Christie, gunning for grouse and woodcock in the Marlborough Forest in the late 1990s.
-Christie locked up on point and when I walked up her point a woodcock flushed.
+Christie locked up on point and when I walked up to her point a woodcock flushed.
 I think I was too hasty in making the shot as the woodcock disintegrated like a clay bird on a skeet range when it is powdered.
 My buddy remembers hearing in the distance (he was sweeping another part of the cover with his Golden Retriever) me saying “oh fudge.”
 I buried what was left of the woodcock.

-In 1990 I purchased a Lanber Model 95 over and under, with 3 inch chambers, 28 inch barrels and a selection of screw in chokes ranging from cylinder to full.
+In 1990 I purchased a Lanber Model 95 over and under, with 3 inch chambers, 28-inch barrels and a selection of screw in chokes ranging from cylinder to full.
 I intended that this would be my waterfowl gun and took the time to pattern it.
 I found that Winchester Duck and Pheasant cartridges in no. 4 shot yielded patters of 54% at forty yards with the improved cylinder choke and 73% at forty yards with the improved modified choke.
 This proved to be the choke and cartridge combination I was after as I got clean kills consistently on mallards, ringbills, wood ducks and teal while out duck hunting on the marsh at Rockland Bay in Eastern Ontario.
 The Lanber also serves as my pheasant gun.
 The choke combination works just fine with field loads also.
 In the photograph at the top of the page I am holding the Lanber as I pose with my beloved Juno (my third Brittany who was taken from me by cancer at four years of age) after her first hunt for chukar and pheasant on a hunting preserve I used to visit.
 Sadly it is out of business these days.

 The Lanber continues to see use as a waterfowl gun.
 I let one of my newer hunting buddies, Nicolas, use it on his first Canada goose hunt in October, 2008.
 That was one of those magical days where everything came together for a hunt that you will likely never top.
 The bean field was newly harvested and the migrating Canada geese were newly arrived to the region so they responded to my calling and decoy spread quite readily.
 How many people can say they limited out on their first Canada goose hunt, bagging five Canada geese with five shots?